Textualize/textual/docs/introduction.md

 This App class is responsible for loading data, setting up the screen, managing events etc. In a real app most of the core logic of your application will be contained within methods on this class.

-The last two lines create an instance of the application and calls the `run()` method:
+The last two lines create an instance of the application and call the `run()` method:

 ```python hl_lines="8 9" title="intro01.py"
 --8<-- "docs/examples/introduction/intro01.py"